himasheth/himasheth/README.md

 ## hello! my name is hima (she/her)
-### i'm a software developer passionate about tech for social good :sparkles:
+### :sparkles: i'm a software developer passionate about tech for social good :sparkles:

 I'm a creative problem solver hoping to use tech to solve larger problems in the world.
 I’m interested in product/project management, full stack development, technical writing, and fintech!!
 I'm currently a Computer Science Student studying at University of Waterloo.